 The factors to be considered in the EIA, as detailed in the NBENV Final Guidelines, include potential environmental effects of the Project on several VECs during all phases of the Project, including potential accidents, malfunctions, and unplanned events.
 These VECs are encompassed in the scope of factors to be considered in the EIA described in Chapter 4 of this TOR.
 General and specific mitigation, contingency and compensation measures that are technically and economically feasible will be described, as applicable and appropriate to avoid or minimize potentially significant adverse environmental effects.
-A follow-up program will be described in the EIA and/or the effectiveness of mitigation.
+A follow-up program will be described in the EIA Report to verify the predictions of the EIA and/or the effectiveness of mitigation.